The Red Hand Gang: Main characters

-The episodes of The Red Hand Gang, unlike those of other Saturday morning shows, were grouped into multiple shows: one of five parts, one of four, and one of three.
+The episodes of The Red Hand Gang, unlike those of other Saturday morning shows, were grouped into multiple arcs: one of five parts, one of four, and one of three.
 Each episode ended in a cliffhanger.

 Synopsis and supporting cast

 The first adventure is split across the first five episodes.
 A young boy called Johnny, played by Robert Ahlers, is kidnapped and held for ransom in an old house.
-The Red Hand Gang find out where the boy is being held by trailing one of the kidnappers, played by Maureen Arthur to their hideout.
+The Red Hand Gang find out where the boy is being held by trailing one of the kidnappers, played by Maureen Arthur, to their hideout.
 The gang set traps to scare the other kidnappers, played by Anthony Zerbe and James Hampton but the kidnappers move to another location with the gang in pursuit.

 The second story is split across the next four episodes.
 The gang go to a hotel to meet their hero, a football player called O.K.
 Oakins, played by Van Williams, who is the special guest at a charity auction.
 The star attraction of the auction is a priceless jewel.
 Whilst at the hotel the gang stumble across a plot to steal the jewel by replacing O.K.
 Oakins with a lookalike and replacing the real gem with a fake.
 The two jewel thieves are played by Buck Kartalian and James Griffith.

 The final story is set over the final three episodes.
 The gang visit an animal sanctuary with their friend Holly, who is deaf, played by Dawn Lyn.
 The animal sanctuary features a chimpanzee called Maxwell who can understand sign language.
 Unbeknownst to the gang, the chimpanzee is going to be used by two crooks (played by Tom Reese and Walter Burke) to help them carry out a museum robbery.

 The show has distinctive opening and closing theme tunes also heard during the episodes at times.
 The opening theme is a light La la tune and the credits accompanying this show each of the main cast being suspended or jumping into space at various angles including upside down, The end theme is a more hard hitting theme appropriate as each episode ended on a cliffhanger.